zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 720 Trade I/Guest Lecture.md

 Also compute indirect exposures: how many degrees are you away from trade shock, look at buyers/sellers who trade; in the lit

+Then a result: firm exposure to trade -> big boost in probability of vote (3.4%) Indirect exposure also big effect, 2/3 of direct

+a concern, worker select themselves into firms
+"the identification police, they are always going to have concerns" not a dealbreaker, usually a way to convince people that the concern is surmountable.
+Build the case
+- eg indirect exports was a big concern for identification!
+Soln: model the spillovers

+### Mechanisms
+poeple seeemed very informed about the FTA. (from a survey) 'when you're doing a seminar, an anecdote never hurts': public broadcast of the FTA debate was more watched than anything else besides when CR opened world cup against DE

+Explore role of political views: there was a pres election result year before. classroom changes were v small.
+So controlled for pro FTA political candidate (proxy of pol affiliation).
+If it survives, really good test

+expenditures channel
+get cons bundle imputed for HH based on income, occ, etc heroically assume price delta for the basket based on some ideas in the lit

+not ideal but impossible to speak to otherwise.